PavanRangani/docs/docs/prd/tasks/tasks.md

 ### Edit One time tasks

 - One time task can be edited anytime.
-- During the edit of one time task `Due`, `Start`, `Notification` date can't be edited.
+- During the edit of open task `Due`, `Start`, `Notification` date can't be edited.
 For this, system shows proper warning message.
-  - Warning message: //TODO
+  - Warning message: `Notification date of this task is passed.
+So Edit is restricted for some of the fields`.

 ### Edit Recurring tasks